aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to PPSX via Java or Online App" h2="DOTX to PPSX conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOTX files to PPSX programmatically.
+Fortunately, the process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a set of APIs that can be used to quickly and easily convert DOTX files to PPSX.

+The first step is to load the DOTX file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This API provides a set of methods that can be used to read and write various document formats, including DOTX.
+Once the file is loaded, it can be converted to HTML.

+The next step is to use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This API provides a set of methods that can be used to create, manipulate, and save presentations in various formats.
+Once the presentation is created, the HTML content can be written to it and then saved as a PPSX file.

-Often times developers have to convert DOTX file to PPSX programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOTX file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPSX.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can quickly and easily convert DOTX files to PPSX.
+The process involves loading the DOTX file using [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, creating a new Presentation using [Aspose.Slides for Java](https://products.aspose.com/slides/java/), writing the HTML content to it, and then saving it as a PPSX file.
+This process can be automated in a few simple steps, making it easy for developers to convert DOTX files to PPSX programmatically.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}